tomgeorge/backup-restore-operator/README.md

 These commands:

-+ create an example PVC, which is provisioned in EBS
++ create an example PVC, which is provisioned in EBS.
+The PV is created under the hood by the dynamic storage provisioner.
 + creates a snapshot object which looks at that PVC.

 After creating the snapshot, `oc get volumesnapshot` and `oc get volumesnapshotdata` should return results.
 If you check the logs of the controller deployment, in the `snapshot-controller` container, you should see a message saying that your snapshot was created.